CoalaWeb/coalaweb-docs/docs/git/default-git-user.md

         name = Your Name
         email = your@email.com

-<div class="uk-alert">Remember this file only affects the repository it is stored in.</div>
+<div class="uk-alert">Note: Remember this file only affects the repository it is stored in.</div>

 Now if you open your project and attempt a commit the Author and Committer should be automatically populated with the info you just added to the config file.
 If you are looking for a solution that will affect all your projects in one go continue reading.